CambridgeEngineering/PartIB-Computing-Device-Programming/keep-going.rst

 	**Change the sequence such that the pattern is {all off, led 1, led 2, led 3, all on, all off, etc.}.**

-   **Change the sequence such that the pattern is {all off, led 1, led 2, led 3, all on, all off, etc.}.**

     For a more immersive experience, try your code while visiting `this page <http://www.youtube.com/watch?v=q_F9Nrs7ODQ>`_ .